About Dr. Mhoon

 We networked all the way to Florida in our search for veterinary acupuncturist, Dr. Allison Mhoon.
 She happened to be standing next to the Florida vet school person we contacted.

-Dr. Allison’s fur family includes two dogs – Callie (Golden Retriever) and Savannah (Heinz 57), one cat, Giusseppe, as well as tropical fish.
-Dr. Allison enjoys volunteering at local schools, quilting/sewing, trying new recipes and serving her church.
+Dr. Mhoon’s fur family includes two dogs – Callie (Golden Retriever) and Savannah (Heinz 57), one cat, Giusseppe, as well as tropical fish.
+Dr. Mhoon enjoys volunteering at local schools, quilting/sewing, trying new recipes and serving her church.

 Back to All Team Members